Questor’s Gambit

 Questor’s ears flattened, and his eyes flashed.
 He clapped his paws again, and the calico cat returned to her hybrid form.
 “That’s not what I want, and you know it!” he meowed, sounding more like a petulant kitten than a supreme being.
 “Don’t plead.
 Pray.”

-In exasperation, the Collie cried, “What’s the difference?”
+In exasperation, the collie cried, “What’s the difference?”
 The fate of his fellow officers — every dog and cat on the Initiative — depended on this whimsical feline, and Cmdr.
 Wilker didn’t understand what he wanted.
 Was it a question of semantics?
 If he spoke eloquently enough, could he persuade Questor to save them?
 The captain was so much more eloquent in his speech… Why couldn’t it be the captain here, instead of him?

 Or could Questor see into his heart and tell that Cmdr.
 Wilker still doubted that the Cheshire cat was anything more than a troublesome, powerful, space anomaly?